paulhibbitts/test-docsify-this/docs/README.md

 ## Technical Details

 This is a customized [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) site which can render multiple remote Markdown files (for example, a Markdown file in a GitHub repository).
-You can use a rich media embed service such as [embed.ly](https://embed.ly/) to workaround iframe cross-domain issues.

 For example, to render the Markdown file **[README.md](https://github.com/hibbitts-design/docsify-open-course-starter-kit/blob/main/README.md)** (the expected default name) as a standalone page the URL would be:
 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main